johannesbreyer/HandleLength/README.md

-# HandleLength
+# Measure Handles Tool

-A Robofont Tool to show/hide the length of handles.
+A Robofont Tool to display the length and angle of Bezier handles.